opencontainers/tob/CHARTER.md

-     a. may implement functionality outside of the Specification Scope of the associated OCI Specification, but any such features must not compromise compliance with the OCI Specification.
+     a. may implement functionality outside of the Specification Scope of the associated OCI Specification, but any such features must not compromise compliance with the OCI Specification; and

+     b. must not implement functionality within the Specification Scope of the associated OCI Specification, without clearly marking such features as experimental and subject to change in response to any future developments within the OCI Specification.

    - iii.
 OCI Conformance Suites: